Loading course content...

 This lesson discusses how to customize the texts using CSS.
 These properties in CSS can be divided into two groups:

-First, the font properties control the appearance of the font itself, such as the size, weight, and more.
+First, the font properties control the appearance of the font, such as its size, weight, and more.

-And second, the text properties control how the text is displayed, such as text decoration (underline, strike-through...), upper/lowercase, and so on.
+And second, the text properties control how text is displayed, such as text decoration (underline, strike-through, etc.), case (uppercase, lowercase, etc.), and so on.

 We'll start with the font properties.

-Most fonts comes in various styles, weights, and sizes.
+Most fonts come in various styles, weights, and sizes.

-The font properties allow you to specify which variant you wish to use.
+The font properties let you specify which variant you want to use.

 For instance, you can change the font size using the font-size property: